makovalab-psu/nonBKinetics/README.md

 	`filter_out_repeatmasked.sh` (Diversity, Divergence)
 	`joint_filtering.sh` (Genome in a Bottle - Pacbio)

+	Following high quality HG002 calls were used:
+	HG002_GRCh37_GIAB_highconf_CG-IllFB-IllGATKHC-Ion-10X-SOLID_CHROM1-22_v.3.3.2_highconf_triophased.vcf.gz

+	joint_filtering.sh calls both filter_out_repeatmasked.sh and filter_out_true_variants.sh

 3. **Use new coordinates in order to re-create .mf files that are filtered.** Use on filtered files.
 Don't forget to remove the orginal GFFs.
 Only the output of step 2 will work with that script - requires gff2mf.py.
 	`convert_gff_to_mf.sh`
 4.	**Remove the flanking regions around motifs in their 100bp windows.** When original motifs are bigger than 100bp, only keep the 100bp at the center of the motifs (this only affects DirectRepeats).
 	`generateFeatures.py`
 5.  **Generates 10 random controls for each motif.** Requires generateEmptyTrack.py `generateControls.sh`
+	Script that generates 10 sets of control datasets.
+	Input: folder with .mf files; we will generate 10 controls for each .mf file
+	Output: 10 folders with matching controls for each motif

 ##Data formatting

-generateFeatures.py
+**generateFeatures.py**
 This script restricts the intervals to features only.
 Input: .mf file
 Output: .mf file with FeatureOnly suffix

-generateEmptyTrack.py script, employing the Linux function shuf
+**generateEmptyTrack.py** script
 This script generates matching controls for each motif by subsampling from motif-free windows.
+Sampling is implemented with the Linux function shuf.
 Input: .mf file, optionally output directory
 Output: .mf file

-generateControls.sh

-Script that generates 10 sets of control datasets.
-Input: folder with .mf files; we will generate 10 controls for these files
-Output: 10 folders with matching controls for each motif

-##Filtering

-The accuracy analysis for PacBio removed both repeatmasked regions and regions with variants in HG002 compared to hg19.
-Following high quality HG002 calls were used:
-HG002_GRCh37_GIAB_highconf_CG-IllFB-IllGATKHC-Ion-10X-SOLID_CHROM1-22_v.3.3.2_highconf_triophased.vcf.gz

-joint_filtering.sh

-filter_out_repeatmasked.sh

-filter_out_true_variants.sh

-filter_out_repeatmasked.sh and filter_out_true_variants.sh can be run separately or together in the joint_filtering.sh.

 ##SMRT sequencing errors